smallab/raspicam-meets-cinder-on-raspi4/README.md

 `sudo apt-get install xcb libxcb-xkb-dev x11-xkb-utils libx11-xcb-dev libxkbcommon-x11-dev`
 `sudo apt-get install libxtst-dev`

+You're now ready to clone Cinder and build it, using the right flag to only target OpenGL ES3 in order to fit with the Pi:

 `git clone —recursive https://github.com/cinder/Cinder.git` `cd Cinder`
 `mkdir build && cd build`